-If your design has state machines, the software can extract them automatically with the FSM Compiler, or you can manually attach attributes to state registers to define them as state machines.
-See Optimizing State Machines, on page 424 for information about automatic FSM extraction, and Defining State Machines for Synthesis, on page 391 for other ways to specify FSMs.
+If your design has state machines, the software can extract them automatically with the FSM Compiler (see Optimizing State Machines, on page 421), or you can manually specify attributes to define the state machines.
+You attach the attributes to the state registers.
+For detailed information about the attributes and their syntax, see the Reference Manual.